isTrick/contador/README.md

-# CRUD
+# MERN CRUD
-Usando HTML, CSS e JS
+Simple Crud using the MERN stack.